chinchalinchin/golem/docs/training.md

 ## 4. Covariate Shift & DAgger Intervention

 A fundamental flaw of pure Behavioral Cloning is **Covariate Shift** (the "Perfect Play" trap).
 If the network is trained exclusively on flawless expert demonstrations, it never learns how to recover from mistakes.
 During live inference, a microscopic mathematical error will push the agent slightly off the optimal trajectory.
 Because this sub-optimal state $s_{err}$ exists outside the training distribution, the agent's predictions become chaotic, and the errors rapidly compound until the agent is completely stuck.

 To cure this, Golem employs **DAgger (Dataset Aggregation)**.
 During live inference, the human expert monitors the autonomous agent.
 If the agent enters an equilibrium state (e.g., staring into a corner), the human holds a hotkey to instantly suspend the LNN's logits and hijack the controls.

 To ensure the network understands the causal sequence that led to the error, the intervention pipeline utilizes a rolling `collections.deque` buffer.
 This temporarily stores the $L$ autonomous frames immediately preceding the override.
 When the human operator takes control, this historical context is flushed into a `_recovery` trace alongside the corrective actions.
 This explicitly teaches the network not only the correction, but the specific sub-optimal visual precursors that demand it, actively teaching the network how to correct trajectory deviations.

+### Catastrophic Forgetting & Stratified Sampling

+When applying the DAgger interventions, pure sequential fine-tuning on the `_recovery` traces would cause the model to suffer from **catastrophic forgetting**.
+The continuous differential equations governing the LNN's hidden state would overfit to the highly localized corrective vectors, effectively collapsing the broader phenomenological heuristics previously learned for normal navigation.

+To maintain structural integrity of the dynamical system, Golem utilizes deterministic **Stratified Sampling**.
+The custom `StatefulStratifiedBatchSampler` explicitly allocates a percentage of the parallel batch streams (e.g., 25%) strictly to recovery sequences, and the remaining 75% to base expert play.
+This mathematically guarantees that every backpropagation step contains a balanced gradient representing both the optimal base policy $\pi^*$ and the localized recovery vectors, perfectly preserving general topological reasoning while routing the optimizer's computational effort toward out-of-distribution corrections.

 ---